 A: between Soldiers; between Soldiers and their Leaders; among Soldiers, their Families, and the Army; and between the Army and the Nation

 A: In Battle, Soldiers primarily fight for one another, not just for their Country or some ideal.
-They Entrust their lives to the Soldiers on their left and right, and focus on doing their Duty in a way that maintains the Trust of their Comrades.
-Without this level of trust, there is No Cohesion, no ability to stand fast in the most horrific environments.
-The level of resilience and cohesion within an Army Unit correlates directly to trust between Soldiers in that Unit
+They Entrust their lives to the Soldiers on their left and right.

-27. Q. What is the Catalyst to developing Trust between Soldiers?
+41. Q. What is the catalyst to developing trust between Soldiers?
+(CH 3)

 A: The Army Values

-28. Q. Does “Trust between Soldiers” accomplish missions or generate High levels of Unit effectiveness?
+42. Q. Does “Trust between Soldiers” accomplish missions or generate high levels of unit effectiveness?
+(CH 3)

-A: No, “Trust between Soldiers and their Leaders” allows this
+A: No, “Trust between Soldiers and their Leaders” does.

-29. Q. If Soldiers do not have “Trust between Soldiers and their Leaders” what can be the outcome?
+43. Q. If Soldiers do not have “Trust between Soldiers and their Leaders” what can be the outcome?
+(CH 3)

 A: Soldiers will not follow Orders Except from Fear of Consequences

-30. Q. What is the second Critical Aspect of Trust?
+44. Q. What is the second critical aspect of trust?
+(CH 3)

 A: Trust between a Superior and a Subordinate

-31. Q. What does Trust at all levels of Leadership depend on?
+45. Q. What does trust at all levels of Leadership depend on?
+(CH 3)

 A: 1.
 Loyalty